shorebirdtech/docs/docs/architecture.md

 a C-API on a static library (libupdater.a).
 The default flags for linking for the Flutter engine hide all symbols from linked static libraries.
 We need to be able to expose the shorebird\_\* symbols from libupdater.a up through FFI to the Dart code.
-We did that my making one change to buildroot and then a second change to the engine to place the symbols on the allow-list.
+We did that by making one change to buildroot and then a second change to the engine to place the symbols on the allow-list.

 https://github.com/flutter/buildroot/compare/3.16.9...shorebirdtech:buildroot:flutter_release/3.16.9